tim-ilgiz/.NET5_RabbitMQ_PostgreSQL_ConsoleApp/README.md

 # .NET5_RabbitMQ_PostgreSQL_ConsoleApp
-This is a demo with ConsoleApp and WebApi using RabbitMQ, Docker, .NET5, PostgreSQL
+This is a demo with ConsoleApp and WebApi using RabbitMQ, Docker, .NET5, PostgreSQL on the example of sms processing.

-The application can be launched with the command "sh autorun_all.sh"
+The application can be launched with the command "sh autorun_all.sh".